The Raspberry PI family is by far the most successful single-board-computer (SBC).

 Logitechmediaserver plus squeezelite IMO is by a large margin the best streaming solution out there.

-From that list I'd prefer PiCorePlayer - running as a single purpose streaming engine.
+From that list I'd prefer piCorePlayer - as a (almost) perfect base for a single purpose Audio streaming engine.

 It's basically a single purpose OS - an audio streaming OS.